-Brett Kavanaugh’s Supreme Court Nomination Hearing Has Been Overrun With Protestors
+Brett Kavanaugh’s Supreme Court Nomination Hearing Has Been Overrun With Protesters

 “This should be an impeachment proceeding!”

-A Capitol Police escorted the shouting protesters out of the room, Chairman Chuck Grassley of Iowa repeatedly banged on his gavel, demanding order.
+As Capitol Police escorted the shouting protesters out of the room, Chairman Chuck Grassley of Iowa repeatedly banged on his gavel, demanding order.

 Meanwhile, even some Democratic Senators refused to let the hearing get started, demanding that Grassley adjourn the hearings before they even began.
-That’s because the Senate has not had time to review some 42,000 Kavanugh-related documents that were just made available on Monday night.
+That’s because the Senate has not had time to review some 42,000 Kavanaugh-related documents that were just made available on Monday night.

 According to Fox News, Republican Senator John Cornyn opined that, if the proceedings were a regular court hearing, those Democrat Senators disrupting the hearing would be held in contempt of court.